What is a mortgage loan officer?

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Mortgage loan officers are representatives of financial institutions offering home loans.
-Also known as mortgage loan originators, LOs or MLOs, they are licensed professionals authorized by the Nationwide Mortgage Licensing System and Registry (NMLS) to advise borrowers on their financing options.
+Also known as mortgage loan originators, LOs or MLOs, they are federally registered or licensed professionals authorized by the Nationwide Mortgage Licensing System and Registry (NMLS) to advise borrowers on their financing options.

 What does a mortgage loan officer do?